leanflutter/window_manager/README-ZH.md

 - [Biyi (比译)](https://biyidev.com/) - 一个便捷的翻译和词典应用程序。
 - [BlueBubbles](https://github.com/BlueBubblesApp/bluebubbles-app) - BlueBubbles is an ecosystem of apps bringing iMessage to Android, Windows, and Linux
 - [Yukino](https://github.com/yukino-app/yukino/tree/flutter-rewrite) - Yukino lets you read manga or stream anime ad-free from multiple sources.
+- [LunaSea](https://github.com/CometTools/LunaSea) - A self-hosted controller for mobile and macOS built using the Flutter framework.

 ## API